 With a firm idea of free will, the individual acts based on personal interests.
 The existence of the individual is by nature an alternating cycle of pain (mostly) and pleasure, and suffering happens when the individual clings to either of the two.

 The anticipation of pleasure in the form of materialism or even spiritual attainment brings pain and suffering.

 Not Having Individual Free Will Is Not Fatalism or Nihilism

 Many years back, I and my family decided to buy a luxury vehicle.
-We used years of our savings into purchasing an expensive car (by Indian standards), however, the car dealer took the money but never delivered the vehicle.
+We used years of our savings to purchase an expensive car (by Indian standards), however, the car dealer took the money but never delivered the vehicle.
 The money was substantial and we were quite shocked and disappointed.

-After a lot of bickering and unpleasant verbal exchange between me and the dealer, I decided to file a case of cheating against him.
-My lawyer was convinced that we had an upper hand and we would easily win the case.
+After a lot of bickering and unpleasant verbal exchanges between me and the dealer, I decided to file a case of cheating against him.
+My lawyer was convinced that we had the upper hand and we would easily win the case.

 The case continued for almost two years without any progress.
 The dealer was good at exploiting the loopholes in the slow Indian judicial system.
 He went absconding when the non-bailable warrant was issued against him.
 Somehow, he kept dodging and ducking, and nothing eventually happened.

 Despite our best efforts, we never got our money back, and the dealer somehow continued to operate his business.

 How do you look at this situation?
 The ego would look at the situation fatalistically with a defeatist attitude.

 At that time, my ego was hurt by the fact that I couldn’t do anything.
 The thoughts in my mind were something along the lines of: “How did he fool me?”
 “How could I make such a mistake?”
 “I lost our family money because of my carelessness.”